MinoMino/minqlx-plugins/README.md

 The extras directory contains plugins I would not advice you use unless you further improve them or just use them for the purpose of learning.

+This repository only contains plugins maintained by me.
+Take a look [here](https://github.com/MinoMino/minqlx/wiki/Useful-Plugins) some of the plugins by other users that could be useful to you.

 If you have any questions, the IRC channel for the old bot, [#minqlbot on Quakenet](http://webchat.quakenet.org/?channels=minqlbot), is being used for this one as well.
 Feel free to drop by.